On September 2, 2014, the Knoxville City Council approved Resolution R-303-2014 titled

 What standards of review are used by the historic zoning commission?

-The designation report includes design guidelines that are used by the historic zoning commissions, applicants, and MPC staff to determine if proposed changes to properties are appropriate.
+The designation report includes design guidelines that are used by the historic zoning commissions, applicants, and Planning staff to determine if proposed changes to properties are appropriate.